shaliulab/idtrackerai/docs/source/how_to_install.rst

 **Installation**
 ~~~~~~~~~~~~~~~~

-This version can be installed using the Python package manager PyPI.
+This version can be installed using the Python package manager, PyPI.
 For an easy
 installation in clusters, the application and the graphical user interface (GUI)
 can be installed separately.
 Below we give installation instructions
 for the different usage scenarios.